lnihlen/hadron-sclang.org/content/design/compiler/stages/Translation-to-SSA-Form.md

 )
 {{< /highlight >}}

-Outside of assignment causing a compilation error, these variable names are all matched at the lowest priority, meaning that even a constant with the same name will shadow the matching keyword variable.
+Outside of assignment causing a compilation error, these variable names are all matched at the lowest priority, so even a constant with the same name will shadow the matching keyword variable.
 However, `this` is a notable exception to these precedence rules.
 The interpreter silently supplies `this` as the first argument to every SuperCollider method, so it has argument precedence in name searches.
 Like any other argument name, it shadows any instance variables, class variables, or constants with the same name, and declaring an argument or local variable named `this` is a compilation error.

+## Ephemeral And Persistent Values

+The legacy SuperCollider interpreter keeps intermediate values during computation on a per-thread *compute stack*.
+Local variables and arguments live in a per-call `Frame` array, instance variables in an `Array` pointed to by `this`, and class variables in a global array kept in `thisProcess`.

+CPUs manipulate values in registers, and registers are the fastest storage they can access.
+Hadron trys to keep intermediate values in registers, only saving values out to memory on specific assignment statements specified in the input code.
+This guarantees program correctness, but can result in unecessary reads and writes to memory in saving and reloading unchanged values.
+There are several opportunities here for future optimizations, but like all optimizations this work will require good test coverage ensuring language correctness, as lazy writing can create lots of subtle consistency bugs that can be hard to diagnose and repair.